Yellow-Fever/minimal-mistakes/_pages/about.md

 permalink: /about/
 ---

-This site is an aggregator of my online interests.
+This site is a no-frills aggregator of my online persona.
 If you're a colleague or recruiter, have a look around.
 If we have similar technical interests, please reach out by email.
 My resume is clickable up at the top.

-I don't really like black boxes.
-I'm a lab scientist who has spent the last 17 years in infectious disease world; I'm extremely motivated by virology, molecular epidemiology, vaccine science, and all other related topics.
-I'm also a self-taught bioinformatician; some of my blog posts will involve taking things apart and putting them back together again.
+I'm not into black boxes.
+First, I'm a lab scientist who has spent the last 17 years in infectious disease world; I'm extremely motivated by virology, molecular epidemiology, vaccine science, and all other related topics.
+Also, I'm a self-taught bioinformatician; some of my blog posts will involve taking things apart and putting them back together again.

-I am attracted to the humane side of science and technology; it's easy to forget that people are motivated by things outside of empirical data.
+The humane side of science and technology really matters; it's easy to forget that people are motivated by things outside of empirical data.
 It's also easy to forget that an observation about the natural world is not the same as having wisdom.
 Some of my posts may deal with art, religion, or things like that.
 Sometimes I might give my take on a recent piece of research.
 I'll try not to get too esoteric.

 Maybe there's a collaboration in the works, or maybe you just think my writing could be better.
 Either way, link's at the left.